Accessing the resource

 - website and system administration (including monitoring to prevent security breaches, fault finding, investigation and incident response)

-- enhancement of the website to the user's needs
+- enhancement of the website to improve the user experience

 - research and development.